A Unified Theory of Sparse Dictionary Learning in Mechanistic Interpretability: Piecewise Biconvexity and Spurious Minima: Method

 \paragraph{Ground-Truth Features (Linear Representation Bench).} When ground-truth features are available—as in our Linear Representation Bench where features are known by construction—we directly use a random subset of $k$ ground-truth feature directions:

 where $\mathcal{K} \subset [n]$ is a randomly selected subset of size $k$.

 \paragraph{Subpopulation Mean Embeddings.} For real-world datasets where ground-truth features are unknown, we identify semantic subpopulations \citet{luo2024llmdatasetanalystsubpopulation} and compute their mean representations.
-Specifically, given a labeled dataset $\mathcal{D} = \{(s_j, y_j)\}_{j=1}^N$, where $y_j \in \{1, \ldots, C\}$, we compute the mean of representations for each class:
+Specifically, given a labeled dataset $\mathcal{D} = \{(s_j, y_j)\}_{j=1}^N$, where $y_j \in \{1, \ldots, C\}$, we compute the mean of representations for one subpopulation cluster, which is considered as a proxy for ground-truth features:

 Then we normalize each mean representation to obtain anchor directions: